OS-EDA/Course/Chapter_03_Verilog/c03_training_advanced.md

 - Schematic graphic file
 - JSON Netlist

-from the LSFR Verilog code
+from the LFSR Verilog code

 ### yosys file

 ##### Task: Create a yosys config file .ys

-- Create a new and empty lsfr.ys file inside your lsfr directory, next to the Verilog file
+- Create a new and empty lfsr.ys file inside your lfsr directory, next to the Verilog file
-- Modify and use the lsfr.ys with yosys to generate the schenatic and the JSON netlist of the LSFR in one go.
+- Modify and use the lfsr.ys with yosys to generate the schenatic and the JSON netlist of the LFSR in one go.